Shaping tomorrow's engineers

 We work with educators to run the Engineering for People Design Challenge as part of the curriculum for first and second year undergraduates, making it a mandatory part of the degree course.

-In the UK, the initiative contributes to the Engineering Council Accreditation of Higher Education Programmes (i.e. AHEP4) by requiring multidisciplinary teams of students to demonstrate an understanding of the design process and broaden their awareness of the economic, legal, social, ethical and environmental implications of engineering alongside technical skills.
+In the UK, the programme contributes to the Engineering Council Accreditation of Higher Education Programmes (i.e. AHEP4) by requiring multidisciplinary teams of students to demonstrate an understanding of the design process, develop technical skills and broaden their awareness of the impacts of engineering.

 The competition

-If you are an educator, student or a potential partner we would love to give you more information on this impactful programme.
+If you are an educator, student or a potential partner, we would love to share more information about this impactful programme.

-Download the promotion pack and get in touch at [email protected].
+Download our information pack or get in touch at [email protected].

 Read more